 Why Do Insurance Companies Deny Motorcycle Accident Injury Claims?

-We cannot tell you 100% why insurance companies over review bike crashes.
+We cannot tell you 100% why insurance companies over-review bike crashes.
 So, if you came here because you asked yourself “why do insurance companies deny motorcycle accident injury claims” we, unfortunately, don’t have a pinpoint answer.
-All we can do is provide you our opinions.
+All we can do is provide you with our opinions.
 In the next few sections, we’re going to discuss a few reasons why we believe insurance companies are so hard on motorcycle crash injury claims.
 We will also touch on reasons why it may be in your best interest to retain a King County personal injury attorney if you’ve been injured in a wreck.

 Bikes Break the Rules of the Road

 Whether you’re riding a Harley, Street Bike, or even a bicycle, bikers tend to break the rules of the road.
 At least, that’s how insurance companies view it.
 From splitting lanes to flying up and down the highway at top speeds, bikers push the limits.
 Insurance companies are all about risk versus reward.
 So they look at motorcycle riders as a far riskier investment than those who choose not to ride.
 Because riders do tend to push the envelope, insurance companies may use this against you to paint YOU as the party at fault.